Combined hormonal contraception: Contraindications

-The estrogen in combined hormonal contraception can increase the risk of clotting in some women.
+The estrogen in combined hormonal contraception can increase the risk of blood clotting in some women.
 In particular, this can manifest as a deep vein thrombosis or pulmonary embolism.
 However, the risk with low-dose combined hormonal contraceptives remain relatively low in most cases.
 Health providers may recommend against formulations with estrogen in women with certain risk factors including personal or family history of blood clots, pregnancy and the first 3 weeks postpartum, obesity, inactivity, and coagulation disorders.
 Additionally, combined hormonal contraceptives are sometimes not recommended in the first 4–6 weeks postpartum after delivery due to concerns of effect on breastfeeding performance.

 Estrogens and progestins are metabolized in the liver, so there is a theoretical concern for use in women with liver disease.

 Large studies have shown a slight increased incidence of breast cancer among hormonal contraceptive users compared to nonusers.
 However, the overall risk of breast cancer in users and nonusers remains low.
 Research has also shown a link between cervical cancer and long-term use of combined hormonal contraception, particularly in women with chronic HPV infection of the cervix.
 Combined hormonal contraceptives are also associated with a decreased risk of endometrial, ovarian, and colorectal cancers.